Covert medication: United Kingdom

-Mental Health Act

 The Mental Health Act is an Act passed through Parliament in the United Kingdom which applies to people in England and Wales.
 In specific circumstances, this overrides certain fundamental human rights mentioned above.
 For example, those with mental health problems can be sectioned under the Mental Health Act to be kept in hospital, possibly against their wishes, particularly if they are at risk of harm to themselves, harm to others and harm from others.
 The Mental Health Act is limited to treatments of a patient's mental health.
 Under the Mental Health Act, it is not appropriate to give medicines covertly to treat physical health, only mental health.

-Mental Capacity Act 2005

 Generally, to receive any kind of health treatment, you need to give consent.
 In England and Wales, the Mental Capacity Act 2005 sets out legislation criteria and procedure for patients who do not have the capacity to make decisions for themselves.
 In this situation, a management plan is agreed in the best interests of the patient.
-This involves a meeting with healthcare professionals, care home staff and an independent reviewer, such as a family member, friend or independent mental capacity advocate.

-Capacity should be assessed each time a new medical decision is made, as the ability to give valid consent can fluctuate, particularly in those with mental health disorders.
+This involves a meeting with healthcare professionals, care home staff and an independent reviewer, such as a family member, friend or independent mental capacity advocate.Capacity should be assessed each time a new medical decision is made, as the ability to give valid consent can fluctuate, particularly in those with mental health disorders.

 Covert administration is only necessary and appropriate where: